fluree/docs.flur.ee/src/content/0.15.0/api/downloaded-endpoints/downloaded-examples.md

 ### /snapshot

 This creates a LOCAL snapshot of a particular ledger - it does not create snapshots on every transactor in the network.
-A snapshot file can be used to create a database from a snapshot (see [snapshotting](/docs/database-setup/snapshotting-a-database) and [new-db](#-new-db)).
+A snapshot file can be used to create a ledger from a snapshot (see [snapshotting](/docs/database-setup/snapshotting-a-database) and [new-db](#-new-db)).

 To create a snapshot, simply send an empty POST request to the `/snapshot` endpoint.
-The below example creates a snapshot of a database with network `dev` and ledger-id `main`.
+The below example creates a snapshot of a ledger with network `dev` and ledger-id `main`.

 ```all
 Action: POST